 All of this just to position themselves as the true crazy marketing enthusiasts that they are!

-Trust me, when I look back, I wish I did.
+Trust me, when I look back, I wish I did that too.
 Preparation made all the difference between my B-school and theirs.

 There are different things that you need to prepare on.

-But this article is for all the Marketing enthusiasts out there who plan to become Marketers after MBA.
+But this article is especially for all the Marketing enthusiasts out there who plan to become a successful Marketer after MBA.